 - Strategy - Knowing where to start.
 This is often the most challenging aspect for business leaders.

 - Productivity - How IAM implementations may affect day-to-day business.

 - Ongoing management - Once IAM has been deployed, ensuring ongoing success.

 Before implementing IAM in your organization, there is one last concept to be familiar with: "Maturity Model."
 This term relates to how your organization's systems line up in relation to the Zero Trust principles.
 The model refers to user identities, devices, networks, and applications and can be categorized into three levels:

 - Advanced - Beginnings of Zero Trust adoption.

 - Optimal - Mature adoption of Zero Trust across the organization’s application and data footprint.

 Once your level is defined, your maturity model will directly relate to your Zero Trust security strategy and help identify which IAM solutions apply to your organization.

 The rising frequency of breaches and zero-day vulnerabilities necessitates the need for organizations to embrace identity and access management.
 The traditional “set it and forget it” firewall security strategy is no longer enough.
 The threat exposure has become so significant that organizations must adopt a Zero Trust model to defend against modern threats, using IAM as the first line of defense.

 IAM security is an essential component in an effective cloud security strategy.
-If you are interested in IAM and other solutions that protect your business in the cloud, our Cloud Security service can guide you to become a more secure, compliant, and operationally mature organization.
+If you are interested in IAM and other solutions that protect your business in the cloud, our Cloud Security service can guide you to become a more secure and compliant organization.